pwnwriter/wood/content/blog/nepal-to-usa.md

 ## Background
-After finishing high school, I made the exciting decision to pursue my bachelor’s degree in the US.
-My visa interview on April 25 went well, and I was thrilled to receive the approval.
+After finishing high school, I made the decision to pursue my bachelor’s degree in the US.
+My visa interview on April 25 went well, and I was really excited to receive the approval.
 In the time leading up to my departure, I cherished moments of relaxation with my office friends and family.

 When the day finally arrived on August 19, I was overwhelmed with a mix of